oracle-samples/oracle-functions-samples/samples/oci-ons-compute-shape-increase-python/README.md

 ## Monitoring Functions and Notifications Topics

-Learn how to configure basic observability for your function using metrics, alarms and email alerts:
+Learn how to configure basic observability for your function and topic using metrics, alarms and email alerts:
 * [Basic Guidance for Monitoring your Functions](../basic-observability/functions.md)
 * [Basic Guidance for Monitoring your Notifications Topics](../basic-observability/notifications.md)